Single Point Cutting Tool: Definition, Geometry, Nomenclature, And Angle

 Types of Cutting Tool

-Based on how many surfaces or wedges of the tool has to touch against the workpiece, machine tools are divided into the following types.
+Based on how many surfaces or wedges the tool has to touch against the workpiece, machine tools are divided into the following types.

-• Single point Cutting tool
+• Single-point Cutting tool

-• Double point Cutting tool
+• Double-point Cutting tool

-• Multi point Cutting tool
+• Point-cutting tool

 Single Point Cutting Tool Definition